robbert-harms/MDT/docs/_getting_started/analysis.rst

     $ cd output/BallStick_r1
     $ mdt-view-maps .

+For more details on the MDT maps visualizer, please see the chapter :ref:`view_maps_gui`.

 Estimating any model
 --------------------
 In principle every model in MDT can be fitted using the :ref:`cli_index_mdt-model-fit`.
 Please be advised though that some models require specific protocol settings and/or require specific static maps to be present.
 For example, the CHARMED models requires that the "TE" is specified in your protocol.
-MDT will help you by warning you if the available data is not suited for the selected model.
+MDT will warn you if the available data is not suited for the selected model.

-Using command line parameters it is possible to add additional data like static maps, a noise standard deviation or a gradient deviations map to the model fit command.
+Just as in the GUI, it is possible to add additional data like static maps, a noise standard deviation or a gradient deviations map to the model fit command.
+Please see the available switches of the :ref:`cli_index_mdt-model-fit` command.

 Batch fitting many subjects